lkodinsson/MARS/README.md

 #### Learning to Play

-All of the cores rules are defined in the [**Player's Handbook**](/Core_Rules/Introduction), with additional information and reference tables in the [**Appendix**](/Reference/Appendix).

-Once you have learned the rules and are ready to create a character, you will need to follow the steps as outlined in the final chapter of the Player's Handbook: [**Creation and Advancement**](/Core/PHB/Creation_and_Advancement).
+The first chapter, [**Introduction**](/Core_Rules/Introduction), is a great place to start with learning the rules of the game.
+Once you have learned the rules and are ready to create a character, you will need to follow the steps as outlined in the fourth chapter of the core rules: [**Creation and Advancement**](/Core_Rules/Creation_and_Advancement).
 In the sidebar there are links to information on the various character features (such as ancestries, backgrounds, and archetypes), as well as equipment, to help with this process.
+For additional minor details there is also the reference section, especially the [**Appendix**](/Reference/Appendix) which contains several expanded tables, as well as some examples of tasks you might expect to perform with character skills (and how difficult they are).

 <!--
 * Character Creation